Cluck and Peck: All About Chickens

 Capacity and Space per Bird

-With 18 square metres of space (excluding additional runs you may attach), this coop offers more than enough room for 10–12 birds to live comfortably — even without daily free-ranging.
+With 18 m² of space (excluding additional runs), this coop offers more than enough room for 10–12 birds to live comfortably — even without daily free-ranging.
 This meets and exceeds the recommended space requirements for healthy, stress-free hens.
-If you’re raising layers, this is a major plus: cramped hens lay fewer eggs and are more likely to fight.

 You can easily add nesting boxes and roosting bars inside the enclosure depending on your flock size.
 The walk-in height (2 m) is a back-saver, making maintenance and flock interaction a breeze.